Cus D'Amato: Science of Victory Marathon

 From October 26, 2017, through November 4, 2017, an international, online "Science of Victory" marathon was dedicated to the memory of Cus D'Amato.
 Several journalists and boxers from Russia, Ukraine, Italy, Spain, Germany and the U.S. took part in this project, including Silvio Branco, Patrizio Oliva, Dr. Antonio Graceffo, Avi Nardia, and Gordon Marino.
 The marathon promoted the book Non-compromised Pendulum by Tom Patti and Dr. Oleg Maltsev, which reviewed Cus D'Amato's training style.

 Portrayals in media

 George C. Scott portrayed D'Amato in the 1995 HBO movie Tyson.

 KNOCKOUT: The Cus D'Amato Story is a stage and screenplay based on the life of Cus D'Amato, from a concept by boxing trainer Kevin Rooney and written by Dianna Lefas.

-The first book in the world, a biography Confusing The Enemy tells the story of D'Amato.

 Harvey Keitel portrayed him in the 2022 Hulu TV series Mike.

+Dr. Scott A. Weiss Author of Confusing The Enemy, The Cus D'Amato Story -Confusing the Enemy: The Cus D’Amato Story is the first biography in the world about Cus D'Amato by Dr. Scott Weiss and Paige Stover Hague that offers the most deeply researched and comprehensive portrait of legendary boxing trainer Cus D’Amato.
+The book traces D’Amato’s battles against powerful figures like Jim Norris of Madison Square Garden and underworld fixer Frankie Carbo, framing his life as a three‑way war for control of boxing during the Floyd Patterson era.
+It explores Cus’s revolutionary psychological and technical system, his mentorship of fighters such as Mike Tyson, Floyd Patterson, and José Torres, and his advisory relationship with Muhammad Ali.
+The narrative highlights the contradictions that defined him—an anti‑corruption crusader who still navigated underworld business ties, a man who condemned monopolies while negotiating unprecedented financial deals, and a figure viewed as both a savior and a gangster.
+Built on eleven years of interviews and research, the book reconciles myth, rumor, and fact to deliver an intimate, fly‑on‑the‑wall account of gyms, negotiations, and backroom politics, ultimately presenting the clearest and most nuanced portrait ever written of one of boxing’s most enigmatic and influential minds.